huankoh/long-doc-summarization/README.md

 ## An Empirical Survey on Long Document Summarization
 Our survey work has been accepted by ACM Computing Surveys.
 For more information, please visit [An Empirical Survey on Long Document Summarization: Datasets, Models and Metrics](https://dl.acm.org/doi/10.1145/3545176).

-Folders for metrics used to analyze intrinsic characteristics of dataset, metrics used to analyze model outputs and arXiv human annotated data is available.
+Folders for metrics used to analyze intrinsic characteristics of dataset, metrics used to analyze model outputs and arXiv human annotated data are available.
+Will be uploaded soon.
 Please do not hesitate to contact me.

 ```
 @article{10.1145/3545176,